Document Ref: 14106-G-Modern Slavery Statement

 2.2 We fully support the objective of the Modern Slavery Act of 2015, which requires businesses to set out what steps they have taken during the financial year to ensure that modern slavery is not occurring in their supply chains and their organisation.

 3.1 Ark empowers businesses to work from anywhere in the world by designing and operating data centres that lead the market in social responsibility.
-Ark operates Data Centres predominately within the United Kingdom with one Data Centre site under construction in Europe, a list of our current locations can be found here.
+Ark operates Data Centres predominately within the United Kingdom from a number of sites with one Data Centre site under construction in Europe, a list of our current locations can be found here.

-3.2 Our pioneering facilities leverage 100% renewable energy, optimum security, high availability, and offer world-class sustainable scalability.
+3.2 Our facilities leverage 100% renewable energy, optimum security, high availability, and offer world-class sustainable scalability.

 3.3 Every member of staff is responsible for reporting any instances of potential Modern Slavery activities they identify.
+Each member of staff receives periodic training on this topic with supporting materials available on the companies intranet.
 The broader responsibility for assessing and responding to modern slavery governance risk to allocated to the management team.
 Additional detail on Ark and associated entities management team can be found here and here.

-3.4 We have established several key partnerships and alliances, with suppliers, providers, and service partners, known collectively as our supplier – are all chosen because they actively support our operational activities.
+3.4 We have established several key partnerships and alliances, with suppliers, providers, and service partners, known collectively as our suppliers.
+They have all chosen because they actively support our operational activities and align to key shared principles.
 We foster long-term relationships with these key partners who share our principles and ethos and avoid making demands or requests that might lead to them violating human rights.
 These key partnerships include products such as the systems or infrastructure used within the provision of space and associated services within Ark’s data centres through to supporting personnel to provide specific expertise or functions.

 4.1 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or any part of our business.
 Our Modern Slavery Policy (14104-A-Modern Slavery) reflects our commitment to acting ethically and with integrity in all our business relationships in addition to implementing effective due diligence to ensure that modern slavery is not taking place anywhere in our supply chain.